-D. As a rule, all incidents which may result in suspension or expulsion from the University or a residential facility will be referred, after an initial disciplinary conference, to a Student Conduct Hearing Board or an Administrative Hearing Board.
-However, should the accused take responsibility for the alleged violation and choose not to proceed to a hearing board or panel, the Vice President for Student Affairs, the Chief Student Conduct Officer, the Assistant Director of OSC, or Director of University Housing, Residential Conduct Officer, or designee may choose to honor the request.
+D. As a rule, all incidents which may result in suspension or expulsion from the University will be referred, after an initial disciplinary conference, to a Student Conduct Hearing Board or an Administrative Hearing Board.
+However, should the accused take responsibility for the alleged violation and choose not to proceed to a hearing board or panel, the Vice President for Student Affairs, the Chief Student Conduct Officer, the Assistant Director of OSC, or designee may choose to honor the request.
 The request must be in writing and signed by the respondent.